AntonRize/WILL/relativistic-foundations.md

 ---

 All of physics becomes a story about “the projective curvature of the energy flow.”
-And the essence of it all is captured in a single, dimensionless <abbr title="a quantity that remains unchanged under transformations or <abbr title="mapping of one quantity onto another axis or dimension">projection</abbr>s">invariant</abbr>:
+And the essence of it all is captured in a single, dimensionless  <abbr title="mapping of one quantity onto another axis or dimension">projections</abbr> <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr>:

-<details> <summary><strong>See the WILL <abbr title="a quantity that remains unchanged under transformations or projection</abbr>s">invariant</abbr></strong></summary>
+<details> <summary><strong>See the WILL <abbr title="a quantity that remains unchanged under transformations or projections">invariant</abbr></strong></summary>
 $$
 W_{ill} = \frac{E \cdot T^2}{M \cdot L^2} = \frac{L_d\,E_0\,T_c\,t_{d}^{2}}{T_d\,m_0\,L_c\,r_{d}^{2}}= \frac{\frac{1}{\sqrt{1-\kappa^{2}}}m_{0}c^{2}\cdot\sqrt{1-\kappa^{2}}\left(\frac{2Gm_{0}}{\kappa^{2}c^{3}}\right)^{2}}{\frac{1}{\sqrt{1-\beta^{2}}}m_{0}\cdot\sqrt{1-\beta^{2}}\left(\frac{2Gm_{0}}{\kappa^{2}c^{2}}\right)^{2}}=1 $$
 </details>